-The campaign will raise awareness of this issue and produce a report, due for release in summer, that will outline to the government: how the current licensing framework disadvantages British hemp farmers, the economic and environmental benefits of allowing CBD extraction from hemp, a legal pathway to reform and recommendations for future licensing regimes.
+The campaign will raise awareness of this issue, supported by the published report, that will outline to the government: how the current licensing framework disadvantages British hemp farmers, the economic and environmental benefits of allowing CBD extraction from hemp, a legal pathway to reform and recommendations for future licensing regimes.

 To inform this work, Volteface has assembled strategic partnerships with the leading experts in hemp regulation and extraction:

 - Gary Grant: Vice-Chairman of the Institute of Licensing and barrister at Francis Taylor Building

 - Robert Jappie: Specialist in Cannabis Law & Regulation and Partner at Ince